bamlab/react-tv-space-navigation/packages/example/README.md

 yarn android
 ```

-This will initiate the TVOS application using React Native's Metro bundler.
+This will initiate the TV application using React Native's Metro bundler.

 Make sure you have set up the necessary emulator/device configurations on XCode or Android Studio to run the project on AppleTV or Android TV.